 Elements of design: line, space, form, light, color, time, texture

 The keys to this assignment include material experimentation and variety in category.
 Make sure to collect materials promptly, as in-class time will not be used to gather materials.
 The finished cubes can be any size.
 They may also be site specific, installation, hanging, static, temporary or any combination of these.
 Materials can be found at Lowe’s, thrift stores, junkyard, dumpsters, and in nature.
-Be creative with your source of materials, and more interest will follow.
+Be creative with your source of materials, and sculptural interest will follow.
 Stay away from “artsy” materials, unexpected solutions are a better goal.

 Cast Cube- Find or construct an implied cube mold.
 What hints will the impressions left by the mold give to the viewer about how it’s made?
-We will demo some possibilities in class.

-Cube 3 is a virtual or non physical cube.
 Can you use light, sound, or some other non-physical material to “make” a cube?
 What about performance?
 What would a psychic cube “look” like?

 Some student examples: